subzeroid/instagrapi/docs/usage-guide/handle_exception.md

 In this way, you can centrally handle errors and not repeat handlers throughout your code.
 In a real application, you would usually extend this with your own proxy rotation, account freeze/backoff storage, or metrics hooks.

+For `BadPassword` with a password that works elsewhere, see the [`BadPassword` troubleshooting guide](https://instagrapi.com/guides/errors/bad-password/).
+Instagram can return `bad_password` for risky proxy/IP/device/session states, so avoid retry loops and first compare against the official app on the same network identity.

 For a practical playbook around `429`, `feedback_required`, `PleaseWaitFewMinutes`, and session/challenge handling, see [Best Practices](best-practices.md).

 Full example [here](https://github.com/subzeroid/instagrapi/blob/master/examples/handle_exception.py)